 Step 3: Check the Water level

 After you’re done cleaning, check the water level of the batteries.
+The water level will ensure the right power supply of the battery.
+The low power supply can cause issues like the air conditioner compressor not coming on.
+At worse, low battery power can even stop you from starting your ride.
 It’s essential that you use safety gear while taking this step.

 Step 4: Attach the Battery Disconnect Switch